muhaylosemenyuk/celestiabridgeexplorer/README.md

 - Works with both local API and Cosmos REST API, automatically selecting the required endpoint.
 - Handles large paginated data (aggregation across all pages).
 - Responds in the user's language, formats answers as paragraphs and lists, never hallucinates data.
-- Supports query chaining (e.g., get block height → get block by height).
+- Supports query chaining and complex analytical queries.
+- Bridge Decentralization Analysis: Specialized understanding of decentralization metrics and provider distribution.

 ### How to Add New Endpoints/Queries
 - Add a new function to `services/cosmos_api.py` or to FastAPI (`api_main.py`).